 The Institute of Optics at the University of Rochester has been a leader in the training of optical scientists and engineers since 1929.
 It is the oldest academic optics program in the country.
 More than half of all optics degrees awarded in the US have been granted by the Institute, and three of the twelve most cited books in physics were authored by Institute faculty.

-As of fall 2015, approximately 29% of optics majors are international students, 24% are women, and 5% belong to minority groups.
+As of fall 2022, approximately 45% of optics majors are international, 40% are women, and 18% belong to minority groups.

-The Bachelor of Science degree program in optical engineering at the University of Rochester is accredited by the Engineering Accreditation Commission of ABET, http://abet.org.
+The bachelor of science degree program in optical engineering at the University of Rochester is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.

-The Institute of Optics has several pre-college programs for prospective high school students.
-Interested students can also contact Dustin Newman, the Institute’s undergraduate program manager, to visit the Institute.
+The Institute of Optics offers Photon Camp for prospective high school students.
+Interested students can also contact Dustin Newman, the Institute’s undergraduate program coordinator, to visit the Institute.

 Note for Prospective Transfer Students: Typically, transfer students seeking an optics degree spend three full years at University of Rochester (MCC 2+2 students excepted).
 Transfer students should contact Dustin Newman to review their academic history prior to transferring.